gterai/RidgeR/README.md

 ## Options
 ```
 -O string  : set the name of the output directory (default:out)
+-I string  : skip the calculation of the position-specific structural features
 ```

 # Tutorials
 ## How to run out software to the datasets used in our paper (dataset1-5)
 Unzip the tar.gz file of each data set, and you will get seq.fa, act.txt, and other files.
 Copy those files to the data directory of your choice name.
 By running the program as per the instructions above, you can run our method for datasets 1 through 5.

+Example:
 ```
 tar zxvf dataset2_Ribozyme.tar.gz
 ```